tomjensen2/Fiji-GUI/README.md

 # Fiji-GUI.

-- **TLDR**
+- **Highlights**
     - Opens Femtonics .mes and .mesc files, preserving metadata on equipment states
-    - Opens any other imaging file type ImageJ can handle
+    - Opens any imaging file type ImageJ can handle and enables combination with other data types such as patch clamp electrophysiology, FLIM and reference between data types
-    - Enable easy access to these data via user friendly ImageJ interface
+    - Enable easy one-click access to ImageJ functions aided by metadata from the image loaded
-    - Enables combination of multiple data types, patch clamp ephys and imaging data and reference between data types
-    - Easy extraction of statistics from the image files, peaks timings and statistics can be found automatically or manually for multiple channels without having to reduce the dimensions of the data.
+    - Easy extraction of statistics from the imaging data, peaks timings and statistics can be found semi-automatically or manually for multiple channels without having to reduce the dimensions of the data.
-    - Ideal for working with imaging data from unstructured data such as spontaneous
+    - Ideal for working with episodic imaging data or from unstructured imaging data  that fromv such as spontaneous responses or epileptiform activity.

 Fiji-GUI is a MATLAB based neuroscience oriented data analysis program for integrated live cell imaging/electrophysiology data.
 It is largely focused on time series (XT/XYT) image processing in the context of additional recording modalities such as patch clamp or field electrophysiology, but can also make some multi-purpose tasks carried out in ImageJ considerably more simple.